Web 2.0: Web APIs

 Web 2.0 often uses machine-based interactions such as REST and SOAP.
 Servers often expose proprietary Application programming interfaces (APIs), but standard APIs (for example, for posting to a blog or notifying a blog update) have also come into use.
 Most communications through APIs involve XML or JSON payloads.
 REST APIs, through their use of self-descriptive messages and hypermedia as the engine of application state, should be self-describing once an entry URI is known.
 Web Services Description Language (WSDL) is the standard way of publishing a SOAP Application programming interface and there are a range of Web service specifications.

 Trademark

 In November 2004, CMP Media applied to the USPTO for a service mark on the use of the term "WEB 2.0" for live events.
 On the basis of this application, CMP Media sent a cease-and-desist demand to the Irish non-profit organisation IT@Cork on May 24, 2006, but retracted it two days later.
 The "WEB 2.0" service mark registration passed final PTO Examining Attorney review on May 10, 2006, and was registered on June 27, 2006.
 The European Union application (which would confer unambiguous status in Ireland) was declined on May 23, 2007.

 Criticism

+Criticism of the term

 Critics of the term claim that "Web 2.0" does not represent a new version of the World Wide Web at all, but merely continues to use so-called "Web 1.0" technologies and concepts: